 The baby is under 6 months old.

 Breastfeeding is the only source of food for the baby.
-This method is ineffective if women supplement breast milk with formula or solid food or pump breast milk.
+Supplementing breast milk with formula or solid food or pumping breast milk makes this method less effective.

 The baby is breastfed at least every 4 hours during the day and every 6 hours at night.